maxburian/SAXS_py3/doc/Server.rst

 The network may consist of 3 different services.
 The "Saxsdog Server" does the image processing.
 The "Saxs Feeder" puplishes new file Events and the "Saxs Leash" controlls an configures the server.
-The server should also be able to be manually started and stoped without the Leash.

 .. figure:: Network.*

 The Saxsdog Server